BattMoTeam/BattMo.jl/joss/paper.md

 This paper introduces BattMo.jl, the Battery Modelling Toolbox, an open-source Julia framework for continuum-scale simulation of electrochemical devices.
 Using a finite-volume approach, BattMo.jl supports pseudo-2-dimensional (P2D) models for fast screening on a reduced-order mesh, as well as more comprehensive pseudo-four-dimensional (P4D) models that incorporate the 3D design of realistic geometries, including cylindrical cells and pouch cells.
 The toolbox combines high-performance solvers, built-in libraries of battery designs and cycling protocols, and an intuitive programmatic and graphical interface.
 It further includes an adjoint-based optimization framework for parameter estimation and model calibration, enabling close integration of modelling with experimental workflows.
 The [BattMoTeam](https://batterymodel.com/our-team/) collaborates closely with the [SINTEF Battery Lab](https://www.sintef.no/en/all-laboratories/sintef-battery-lab/), gaining valuable input from experienced battery researchers and helping to bridge the gap between academic modelling and industrial innovation.
 This partnership helps ensure that the toolbox remains relevant and effective in real-world applications, driving innovation and advancing the field of energy storage technology.

 # Statement of need
 New high-performance and sustainable battery designs are essential for achieving the goals of the energy transition.
-To reduce costly prototyping and accelerate innovation, both industry and academia increasingly rely on rigorous digital workflows that complement experimental research and provide deeper insights into battery behavior.
+To reduce costly prototyping and accelerate innovation, both industry and academia increasingly rely on digital workflows that complement experimental research and provide deeper insights into battery behavior.
 Accurate models that are fast and efficient are also crucial for their inclusion in battery management systems (BMS), ensuring that devices are operated safely and efficiently.

 Recently, a variety of open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], PETLion [@Berliner_2021], and MPET [@mpet_github], among others.
-These open-source modelling frameworks help the battery community reduce the cost of model development and help ensure the validity and the reproducibility of findings.
+These open-source modelling frameworks help the battery community to run simulations in a validated model environment, instead of relying on homemade code that risk poor reproducibility of results.
 Yet there remains a clear need for tools that (i) address both Li-ion and other chemistries, (ii) are extensible to other electrochemical devices like electrolyzers and fuel cells, (iii) support full 3D cell simulations, and (iv) combine computational efficiency with broad accessibility.

 BattMo.jl responds to these needs by creating a flexible model architecture, providing a framework for 3D simulations together with a library of standard battery geometries, offering very short runtimes (e.g., ~500 ms for a standard P2D discharge), and by laying an emphasis on usability and accessibility through its intuitive API and [graphical interface](https://app.batterymodel.com/).
 In addition, BattMo.jl features an in-house API for adjoint-based optimization, making parameter calibration and design optimization both robust and convenient through a familiar interface.

 # High-level architecture
-The high-level architecture of BattMo.jl is designed to be modular and extensible, enabling users to combine standard battery models with customized physics and workflows.
-The framework separates the physical model definition (which equations to solve) from the simulation configuration (which parameters and settings to apply).
-This design allows researchers to introduce new mechanisms or scale simulations without restructuring the workflow.

-Figure \ref{fig:backend} shows the high-level architecture of some core workflows in BattMo.jl.
-The BattMo framework is configured through five different input sets, all of which can be provided in JSON format:
+The framework separates the workflow of running a simulation into 1) cell parameters and cycling protocols, which have direct correspondance to measurable and controllable quantities in experiments, 2) the physical model definition, which outlines the mathematical equations to solve, and 3) settings, which tailor the physical models, the simulation and the solver.
+This framework is represented in figure \ref{fig:backend} which shows the high-level architecture of some core workflows in BattMo.jl - running a simulation and an optimization.
+The workflows are configured through five different input sets, all of which can be provided in JSON format:

 - Cell parameters: descriptions of the cell geometry, electrodes, and electrolyte materials.
 - Cycling protocol: specification of operating conditions, such as current profiles or voltage limits.